-Those who did not take part in any of these activities were considered by the socialist authorities to be suspicious and potentially enemies of the state.
+Those who did not take part in any of these activities were considered by the socialist authorities to be suspicious and potential enemies of the state.

 In particular, our history books remained silent on the part played by the Soviet Army during the joint invasion of Poland by Nazi Germany and the Soviet Union in September 1939; not to mention the massacre of Polish officers in Katyń in 1940 and other events that took place during this difficult part in Polish history.

 Unsurprisingly, deportations of thousands of Polish people from the eastern part of pre-war Poland (including Kresy) to Siberia did not feature in any of the textbooks in school.

 According to the version of Polish history driven by the socialist propaganda, in 1945 ‘Poland returned to her historical Piast territories on the Odra [sic] and the Baltic, as a result of the defeat of Nazi Germany and on the strength of the Potsdam decisions.’
 (Fig.5 Extract from ‘Chronological History of Poland’ published in 1977).
 This suggested that post-WWII Polish borders were historically ‘correct’, but disregarded the fact that thousands of deportees from Kresy were deprived of the homes they had been forced to leave behind by the Soviet Army between 1940 and 1941.
 The Poland these deportees knew had ceased to exist.